aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README_QBUSINESS.md

 ## Overall Flow of integrating with Q Business in LMA

+1. Start with an existing working QBusiness application with active subscriptions for LMA user(s)
-1. First, install new LMA stack or update LMA
+2. First, install new LMA stack or update LMA
-2. Then create an Identity Center Application for your Q Business
+2. Then create an Identity Center Application for your Q Business application
 3. Finally, update the LMA stack with the ARN of your Identity Center application

 The below instructions walk through this implementation step-by-step, including the manual creation of the IDC Application.

 ## Deploy Amazon Q (your business expert) as a fallback source of answers

-1. Before proceeding, you will need an existing deployment of a Q Business application.
-Please reference the AWS docs for creating a new [Q Business application](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/create-application.html)
+1. Before proceeding, you need an existing Q Business application.
+Each LMA user, including the admin user, must have a valid subscription for the Q Business application using IAM Identity Center (IDC), with email addresses that match the emails that have been (or will be) used for their LMA user accounts.
+Please reference the AWS docs for creating a new [Q Business application](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/create-application.html).
-2. When launching or updating the LMA stack, make the following parameter changes:
+    1. `Web Experience URL`
+    2. `Application ID` (a UUID that looks like ac12345d-0f79-404d-82e0-d920f1a1234c)
+2. Deploy a new LMA stack, or update an existing LMA stack:
     1. For `Meeting Assist Service` Select 'Q_Business (use existing)'
     2. For `AmazonQAppId` enter your existing Amazon Q Application ID (a UUID)
     3. Initially leave `IDC Application ARN`empty - later, after you create the IDC Application, you will update the stack with its ARN.
-3. Once the stack update or creation has completed, open the Outputs tab of the CloudFormation stack to note the values of the following outputs.
+3. Once the stack update or creation has completed, open the `Outputs` tab of the CloudFormation stack and note the following output values:
     1. CognitoUserPoolClientId
     2. CognitoUserPoolTokenIssuerUrl
     3. QBusinessLambdaHookFunctionRoleArn